Hot water makes the difference

 Ideal for the following industries:

-The right solution for tackling recurrent cleaning tasks involving large amounts of dirt or stubborn dirt, for example in continuous demanding use at construction sites, in agriculture, municipal service or industry.
+The right solution for tackling recurring cleaning tasks involving large amounts of dirt or stubborn dirt, for example in continuous demanding use at construction sites, in agriculture, municipal service or industry.

 Ideal for the following industries:

-This exhaust-free hot water high-pressure cleaner with electric boiler is ideal where exhaust gases are undesirable or prohibited, e.g. in food processing plants, hospitals, large kitchens or industrial plants.
+This exhaust-free hot water pressure washer cleaner with electric boiler is ideal where exhaust gases are undesirable or prohibited, e.g. in food processing plants, hospitals, large kitchens or industrial plants.

 Ideal for the following industries: